Skip to main content

 Late summer rainstorm (Source: Malene Thyssen [CC SA 3.0] via Wikimedia Commons).

-Sometimes water droplets in clouds freeze and form ice crystals.
+Sometimes water droplets in clouds freeze around dust or pollen particles and form ice crystals.
 One kind of ice crystal is the snow crystal.
 Snow crystals form when droplets become supercooled.
 Then they form a six-sided crystal lattice.
 These snow crystals bump into water droplets in the clouds and grow bigger and bigger.
 Just like raindrops, when snowflakes get heavy enough, they fall to Earth.
 They might collide and stick to other snowflakes on the way down.
 Sometimes, around −2 °C, snowflakes can be 3-dimensional

 You may have heard that no two snowflakes are alike.
-But how can you prove this?
+This is very difficult to prove.
+Snow crystals form in many different shapes.
+They are also sensitive to temperature changes.
+Each one falls from a cloud at a different time, changing shape as it encounters different temperatures along the way.
 Wilson Alwyn Bentley photographed thousands of snowflakes using a microscope.
 He didn’t find two identical ones.
 But his photographs helped scientists understand different snowflake types.

 Photos of snowflakes/Le photographe Wilson Alwyn Bentley